lfaino/LoReAn/README.md

 We are working to improve LoReAn documentation.
 Meanwhile, some more LoReAn information can be found at [bioRxiv](https://www.biorxiv.org/content/early/2017/12/08/230359).
 For those familar with the annotation process and with docker, there should be enough infomation to run the program.
-Otherwise, contact [Luigi Faino](luigi.faino@gmail.com) or open an issue.
+If you have problems, please open an issue.

 This is how LoReAn works: [LoReAn schematic view](https://github.com/lfaino/LoReAn/wiki)